vkostyanetsky/kostyanetsky.me/notes/new-ui/index.md

 So yeah, it turned into that "Fear and Loathing in Las Vegas" meme.
 The tendency was to push it as far as I can, kinda.

 Now the only thing left is to make myself actually write into the new project log.
-There's always a ton of work, and it's genuinely interesting — but if I don't write things down… Welp.
+There's always a ton of work, and it's genuinely interesting — but if I don't write things down...
+Welp.
 Everything sinks into coffee.